A minimal quantum heat pump based on high-frequency driving and non-Markovianity: Heat pump performance

 To further benchmark the robustness of the driving-assisted heat transport in the presence of drive imperfections, in Fig.~\ref{Temp_det}(b) we analyze the impact of a detuning $\delta$ on the driving frequency that makes the desired photon-assisted tunnelling slightly off-resonant, namely such that

-For finite small detuning $\delta$ and small enough driven amplitudes $J_1<J_0$, the system still works as a heat pump decreasing the temperature of the right bath to a minimum of $T_{R_\text{min}}/T_0 \sim 0.69$ for $\delta = 0.1J_1$.
+For finite small detuning $\delta$ and small enough driven amplitudes $J_1<J_0$, the system still works as a heat pump decreasing the temperature of the right bath to a minimum of $T_{R_\text{min}}/T_0 \sim 0.5$ for $\delta = 0.01$.
 Transport within the channels is still present under detuned driving but with a minimal temperature larger than the one obtained in resonance, as one may expect.
 When increasing $\delta$ significantly, the off-resonant modulation reduces the efficiency of the energy transfer between the system and the drive, decreasing the rate of energy absorption or emission and therefore breaking down the working principle of the quantum heat pump.
-This can be observed when $\delta$ is increased to a value of $5J_1<\Delta$.
-A minimum temperature of $T_{R_\text{min}}/T_0 = 0.97$ is obtained before it increases for longer time.
-For sufficiently large $\delta$ the drive is not able to activate the tunnelling anymore, which thus remains effectively switched off.
+This can be observed when $\delta$ is increased to a value of $\delta=0.2$.
+For sufficiently large $\delta$ at weak driving amplitudes the drive is not able to activate the tunnelling anymore, which thus remains effectively switched off.
 As a consequence, the heat pump stops working completely, heating both reservoirs even for small values of the driving strength.